ChristopherCS/UnionFindAssignment/README.md

 **CS4310 Assignment 3**
 **By Chris Carlson**

-This is an example of the union find algorithm using a tree based implementation, (but without the path compression heuristic).
+This is an example of the union find algorithm using a tree based implementation, (with the path compression heuristic).
 It was written for CS4310, Analysis of Algorithms.

 It takes as input a file with the following format:
 > The file starts with a line of two integers N and M (1<=N, M<=1000).
 N indicates the number of friends; the friends are marked from 1 to N. Then M lines follow.
 Each line consists of two integers A and B (A != B), that means friend A and friend B know each other.